Christumas/QRCode_Frontendmentor/README-template.md

 I mostly practiced appyling what I know.
 I need more practice mainly with sizing and positioning.

 ### Continued development
 Mostly laying out stuff and getting the intuition of how sizing of elements work.
+As a CSS newbie I need to make sure I make the designs responsive for phones as well.

 ## Author